-Tricyclic antidepressants have abundant evidence of effectiveness.
-However, because of side effects their use is often limited.
-Some newer antidepressants are prescribed by doctors to treat certain painful chronic syndromes and seem to work well with fewer side effects.
+Tricyclic antidepressants have abundant evidence of effectiveness for certain kinds of neurologically-based pain (such as pinched nerves or migraine headaches).
+However, because of side effects, their use is often limited.
+Some newer antidepressants are prescribed by doctors to treat certain painful chronic syndromes and seem to work well, with fewer side effects.

 Many people with chronic pain avoid exercise.
 "They can't differentiate chronic pain from the 'good hurt' of exercise," says Feinberg.
 But, the less you do, the more out of shape you become.
 That means you have a higher risk of injury and worsened pain.